 Enviva reviews sources such as the National Association of State Foresters, USFS Forest Inventory Analysis, World Wildlife Fund, Conservation International and World Resources Institute to conduct a state by state study of its supply area.
 The analysis indicates there are ample state and regional forest assessment tools that help determine forestry regulations within the supply base area.
-The analysis determined the wood products industry is well established, logger training is an industry norm and the use of forestry best management practices are a business is a best practice in the supply base area.
+The analysis determined the wood products industry is well established, logger training is an industry norm and the use of forestry best management practices are a long-standing business practice in the supply base area.
+Logger training in each state contains endangered species components.